-- A1.
-An advanced understanding of the role of finance in a modern economy. - A2.
-An advanced understanding of the international implications of monetary policy and financial decisions. - A3.
-An advanced understanding of current research and scholarship on economic and finance theory. - A4.
-An advanced understanding of empirical modelling techniques.
+- A1 An advanced understanding of the role of finance in a modern economy and how countries interact in the global markets for goods, services, and capital. - A2 An advanced understanding of the international implications of monetary policy and financial decisions. - A3 An advanced understanding of current research and scholarship on economic and finance theory.

-- A5.
-The knowledge of economic and financial environments and institutions and how environmental components differ across countries and the markets in which they operate. - A6.
-The ability to identify ethical issues and make recommendations for appropriate courses of action.
+- A4 An advanced understanding of empirical modelling techniques. - A5 The knowledge of economic and financial environments and institutions and how environmental components differ across countries and the markets in which they operate. - A6 The ability to identify ethical issues and make recommendations for appropriate courses of action.